Home > Plan with me > Driving a motorhome in France: Basic facts you should know

 Many of us would be used to driving on a major road where smaller roads come in from the sides and meet with the larger one.
 In many circumstances, vehicles on the small road joining the major one would be required to give way.
 In France, this is the case only if it is signed.

 Otherwise, any vehicle on the major road needs to give way to the vehicle approaching on the right.
 This holds even if the vehicle is stationary.
 The exception to this is if the road is a dirt one.
-Failure to give way to a vehicle coming out from the right whilst you are driving at a fast speed is never going to end well.
+Failure to give way to a vehicle coming out from the right while you are driving at a fast speed is never going to end well.

 See what we mean!
 It’s a simple rule with several variations in how it is applied.